-Every student at the College of Medicine – Phoenix designs and successfully completes a hypothesis-driven research Scholarly Project (SP).
+Every student at the College of Medicine – Phoenix designs and successfully completes a publishable, hypothesis-driven, data-supported research Scholarly Project (SP).
 Students work closely with mentors and the Scholarly Project office throughout the four years of their project.
-Through this process students learn about medical information literacy, life-long learning, teamwork, effective communication, research methods, evidence-based medicine approaches and ethics related to scholarly inquiry.
+Through this process, students learn about medical information literacy, life-long learning, teamwork, effective communication, research methods, evidence-based medicine approaches and ethics related to scholarly inquiry.

 Timeline for Completion

 - Year 1: Students pair with a faculty mentor with similar interests and goals.
-The student and mentor submit a project prospectus.
-Once institutional review board compliance is fulfilled the student begins the research project.
+The student submits a mentor-approved prospectus describing the proposed research project in the Spring semester.
+Once Institutional Review Board compliance is fulfilled, the student begins the research project.

-- Year 2: The student and mentor meet regularly to carry out the research project.
-The student provides an oral presentation of their progress to a panel of faculty.
+- Year 2: The student and mentor meet regularly to carry out the research project and begin data collection.
+The student provides an oral presentation of their progress to a panel of faculty in the Fall semester.

-- Year 3 (the clerkship year): The student and mentor continue to meet regularly, however, the student's time to work on the project may be limited due to clerkship activities.
+- Year 3 (the clerkship year): The student and mentor meet regularly and continue data collection; however, the student's time to work on the project may be limited due to clerkship activities.

 Additional Resources and Information